Part 2. Configure the Network Hardware

 DHCP Setup

-The RU M-plane requires you to set up a DHCP server.
-Go to Configuration > DHCP > Server > Pool and create a new DHCP server with the following settings:
+The RU M-plane requires to setup a DHCP server.
+Go to Configuration -> DHCP -> server -> pool and create a new DHCP server with the following settings:

 For the PTP setup, follow the Fibrolan PTP Boundary Clock Configuration guide and use the following settings: